icdevs/axon/README.md

 #### Returns

 - (type: `async Nat`): The balance of the axon for the specified principal or caller.
+This is the snap shot blance.
+"Source of truth" balances should be checked on the axon proxy using icrc1_balance_of

 ### `ledger(id: Nat): async Array<LedgerEntry>`